-Although the above objectives will apply for FY19 and be reported in the 2019 Corporate Governance Statement, GDI Property Group does not intend to make any additional hires during FY19.
+Although the above objectives will apply for FY20 and be reported in the 2020 Corporate Governance Statement, GDI does not intend to make any additional hires during FY20.

 The Nomination and Remuneration Committee oversees a Board performance evaluation program, which addresses the performance of individual directors, as well as the overall performance of the Board and its Committees.
 The program runs on a two year evaluation cycle.
-The second performance evaluation program was completed during FY18 and demonstrated the Board's competencies and effectiveness, but did highlight the need for management and the Board to continually review and document GDI Property Group's strategy.
+In addition, the Board regularly considers its and the Committees performance at Board meetings and considers ways it can improve its and the Committees effectiveness and individual contributions.
+As the second formal performance evaluation program was completed during FY18, no formal performance evaluation program was undertaken in FY19.

-GDI Property Group has an established process for the performance review of all staff.
+GDI has an established process for the performance review of all staff.
 The performance of the executive management team is evaluated at least annually, in addition to regular feedback during the performance period.
 At the reviews, the professional development of the executive is also discussed, along with any training which could enhance their performance.
 Both qualitative and quantitative measures are used in the evaluation.
-Prior to its Initial Public Offer in 2013, GDI Property Group engaged the services of an independent consultant to assist with establishing key performance indicators that align performance to securityholder returns.
-This remains relevant and formed the framework for the evaluation process of the executive management team, including the Managing Director, which was undertaken in the year ending 30 June 2018.
+Prior to its IPO in 2013, GDI engaged the services of an independent consultant to assist with establishing key performance indicators that align performance to securityholder returns.
+This remains relevant and formed the framework for the evaluation process of the executive management team, including the Managing Director, which was undertaken in the year ended 30 June 2019.